vinnichase/got/README.md

 //        toType: 'friend' } ] }
 ```

 See how our function did correctly create all the nodes and edges for us － awesome.
-The reassignment of the operations to `friends1`, `friends2` and `friends3` illustrates how the different steps of state mutation have no impact on previous states:
+The reassignments of the operations to `friends1`, `friends2` and `friends3` (and feeding them into the next state transition) illustrate how the different steps of state mutation have no impact on previous states:

 ```JavaScript
 console.log(friends1.state().nodes.person1);